Shannon Doocy, PhD

 PhD , Johns Hopkins University , 2004

 Shannon Doocy's research focuses on populations affected by disasters and conflict, including both refugees and internally displaced populations.
 Within the emergency context, her areas of interest include population based assessments, mortality, nutrition and food security, livelihoods and cash interventions, and monitoring and evaluation of humanitarian assistance programs.
+Her research focuses on implementation science with the aim of informing humanitarian assistance and health programs and providing an evidence base for programs and policies in emergency and post-emergency settings.

-disasters, conflict, complex emergencies, food security, nutrition, mortality, livelihoods, assessment, monitoring and evaluation
+humanitarian assistance, disasters, conflict, complex emergencies, food security, nutrition, mortality, livelihoods, assessment, monitoring and evaluation